This workshop, which changes every holiday, helps students develop different specific skills relating to public speaking.

 If you’re interested in doing another holiday program, we would recommend that students move onto either:

-Alternatively, if you’re keen on a weekly term program, we would recommend either our Debating Parrots program.
-This program goes into more depth on policy debates, and will help students further flourish as speakers!
+Alternatively, if you’re keen on a weekly term program, we would recommend our Debating Parrots program.
+This program goes into more depth on policy debates – a very different skill to public speaking – and will help students further flourish as speakers!

 It was very enjoyable and encouraging for kids to learn public speaking and the Australian legal system.